ClojureBridge/organizing/README.md

 # Get involved

-ClojureBridge aims to increase diversity within the Clojure community by offering free, beginner-friendly Clojure programming workshops for women.
+ClojureBridge aims to increase diversity within the Clojure community by offering free, beginner-friendly Clojure programming workshops for underrepresented groups in tech.

+Early workshops focused on women.
+Organizers are free to choose a different underrepresented group when planning a workshop.
+A workshop's description should state the group or groups for which the workshop is to be held.

 ClojureBridge was started in 2014 and is part of [Bridge Foundry](http://bridgefoundry.org/).
 All around the world there have been workshops organized by people like you!
 Many people volunteered in different ways.
 Here are some insights for you to get involved: